aurora-website/website_v1/src/faq/README.md

 #### Do I need to use my own Google account to log in?

 Nope.
-Aurora Store can log you in with a dummy account that is stored in the token dispenser so that nothing gets linked to your own account.
+Aurora Store can log you in with a dummy (anonymous) account that is stored in the token dispenser so that nothing gets linked to your own account.

+However, it is recommended to use **your own Google account**, or at the very least a throwaway one which you will not have to worry about if it gets banned.
+This ensures better stability and gives you the full potential with the features available in Aurora Store.

 #### What is the token dispenser?